m6ishikawa/m6ishikawa.github.io/content/posts/2021-04-08-illustration-practice.md

 ---
-title: "2021/04/08 Practice drawing a head and face from a profile view"
+title: "Practice drawing a head and face from a profile view"
 date: 2021-04-09T13:34:51+09:00
 draft: false
 ---